A pile of colorful antibiotic capsules on a blue surface.

 Shelf Life of Antibiotics

-Now that you have known the bad and good news about antibiotics, the question remains: If you store the medicines under ideal conditions, how long will they last?
-Most of the antibiotics can last longer than their expiration date.
+Now that you have heard the bad and good news about antibiotics, the question remains: If you store the medicines under ideal conditions, how long will they last?
+Most antibiotics can last longer than their expiration date.

 However, the time varies.
-It can be from one year to ten years period.
-According to the 2006 report of the Journal of Pharmaceutical Sciences, there is a variation in extension times of antibiotics.
-For example, if one lasts for ten years, it does not mean that it will go by any stretch.
+It can last from one year to ten years.
+According to the 2006 Journal of Pharmaceutical Sciences report, antibiotic extension times vary.
+For example, if one lasts ten years, it does not mean it will go by any stretch.

 Things to do with the Antibiotics

-After knowing all of this information, it is clear that you must replace any antibiotics you have before the expiration date to be safe.
-Taking expired antibiotics, especially if you fail to store them optimally, will pose a health risk to you and your family, and it could be life-threatening.
+After all of this information, it is clear that you must replace any antibiotics you have before the expiration date to be safe.
+Taking expired antibiotics, especially if you fail to store them optimally, poses a health risk to you and your family, and it could be life-threatening.

-But what if you are in an emergency or a disaster and all you have are expired medicines?
+But what if you are in an emergency or a disaster, and all you have are expired medicines?
 What will you do?
 Indeed, it will become a judgment call.
-You can wish that your body can fight off the disease without using antibiotics, or you can take the expired drug.
+You can wish that your body can fight off the disease without using antibiotics, or you can take an expired drug.

-In whatever scenario, there are both potential health risks.
-Indeed, an antibiotic does not become entirely unfit for consumption on the day after its expiration date, according to the Essential Drugs.
+Potential health risks exist in any scenario.
+Indeed, according to Essential Drugs, an antibiotic does not become entirely unfit for consumption on the day after its expiration date.

-If you have stored it there and adequately no modification in physical aspects and solubility for generic medications, you can have the medicine.
-In some instances, it is better to use expired antibiotics than to leave an ill patient without any treatment at all.
+If you have stored it there and there has been no adequate modification in physical aspects or solubility for generic medications, you can have the medicine.
+Sometimes, using expired antibiotics is better than leaving an ill patient without treatment.

 Meanwhile, the expiration dates of drugs that require exact dosage should be strictly followed to prevent the risk of under or overdosage.
 It is valid for antiepileptic, cardiotonic, and toxic drugs.